-[Not Applicable]/[The Euro Interbank Offered Rate ("EURIBOR") is provided by the European Money Markets Institute ("EMMI").
-As at the date hereof, EMMI appears in the register of administrators and benchmarks established and maintained by ESMA pursuant to Article 36 (Register of administrators and benchmarks) of the Benchmark Regulation.]/[The London Interbank Offered Rate ("LIBOR") is provided by the ICE Benchmark Administration Limited ("ICE").
-As at the date hereof, ICE does not appear in the register of administrators and benchmarks established and maintained by ESMA pursuant to Article 36 (Register of administrators and benchmarks) of the Benchmark Regulation.
-As far as the Issuer is aware, the transitional provisions in Article 51 of the Benchmark Regulation apply, such that ICE is not currently required to obtain recognition, endorsement or equivalence.]
+[Not Applicable]/[The Euro Interbank Offered Rate (EURIBOR) is provided by the European Money Markets Institute (EMMI).
+As at the date hereof, EMMI appears in the register of administrators and benchmarks established and maintained by ESMA pursuant to Article 36 (Register of administrators and benchmarks) of the Benchmarks Regulation.]